Easy ways to talk with your tween or teen when they go silent

 4. Become your child's 'assistant manager'

-Your adolescent needs to develop the skills to make sounds judgments and solve problems independently.
+Your adolescent needs to develop the skills to make sound judgments and solve problems independently.
 They can't do this without the opportunity for lots of practice.

 If you micromanage your tween or teen, they will pull away so they can create opportunities to practice without you watching or weighing in.